 Quantitative Data Analysis

-Quantitative data analysis is the process of analysing numerical data in order to identify patterns, relationships, trends, and statistical significance.
-In business research, quantitative analysis is used to transform raw numerical information into meaningful findings that help answer research questions and test hypotheses.
+Quantitative data analysis is the process of examining numerical data using statistical techniques in order to identify patterns, relationships, trends, differences, and significant findings.
+It enables researchers to transform raw numbers into meaningful evidence that can answer research questions and test hypotheses.

 On this page: